-- 9.2.1.20 The Town shall work to develop an integrated multi-modal transportation system that accommodates all modes of transportation and the efficient movement of people and goods. - 9.2.1.21 The Town shall encourage the optimization of the existing transportation network for goods movement, through methods such as access management and intelligent transportation systems. - 9.2.1.22 The Town shall recognize that Provincial highways and Regional streets are generally corridors for goods movement, subject to existing truck and load restrictions. - 9.2.1.23 The Town shall plan and design new local and collector roads as an interconnected grid network aimed at maximizing connectivity for all travel modes and minimizing travel distance to surrounding streets, uses and open spaces. - 9.2.1.24 The Town shall discourage local roads from being built as cul-desacs or other forms that disrupt the grid network. - 9.2.1.25 The Town shall work with York Region and the Ministry of Transportation to coordinate infrastructure within the Regional and Provincial right-of-ways for operating and capital components including street lighting, sidewalks and cycling facilities. - 9.2.1.26 The Town shall work with York Region and York Region Transit to promote public transit and achieve transportation as sustainable, affordable and accessible modes of transportation. - 9.2.1.27 The Town shall work in conjunction with the Province and the Region to ensure the safe year-round operation of Local, Regional and Provincial pedestrian, cycling and transit facilities through design, signage and effective maintenance. - 9.2.1.28 The Town shall encourage property owners to provide facilities such as benches, shelters and secure bicycle racks and storage at major destinations including employment, educational, institutional and shopping centres. - 9.2.1.29 The Town shall support York Region to encourage the Province and Federal government to provide funding tools to support the development and promotion to facilitate active transportation as part of active and healthy lifestyles.
+- 9.2.1.19 The Town shall recognize that Provincial highways and Regional streets roads are generally corridors for goods movement, subject to existing truck and load restrictions. - 9.2.1.20 The Town shall plan and design new local and collector roads as an interconnected grid network aimed at maximizing connectivity for all travel modes and minimizing travel distance to surrounding streets, uses and open spaces. - 9.2.1.21 The Town shall discourage local roads from being built as cul-desacs or other forms that disrupt the grid network. - 9.2.1.22 The Town shall work with York Region and the Ministry of Transportation to coordinate infrastructure within the Regional and Provincial right-of-ways for operating and capital components including street lighting, sidewalks and cycling facilities. - 9.2.1.23 The Town shall work with York Region and York Region Transit to promote public transit and achieve transportation as sustainable, affordable and accessible modes of transportation. - 9.2.1.24 The Town shall encourage the use of programs and strategies, such as carpooling, site design and facilities that support alternative modes of transportation, parking management, alternative work arrangements where feasible, and other similar approaches to reduce single occupancy automobile trips. - 9.2.1.25 The Town shall work in conjunction with the Province and the Region to ensure the safe year-round operation of Local, Regional and Provincial pedestrian, cycling and transit facilities through design, signage and effective maintenance. - 9.2.1.26 The Town shall encourage property owners to provide facilities such as benches, shelters and secure bicycle racks and storage at major destinations including employment, educational, institutional and shopping centres. - 9.2.1.27 The Town shall support York Region to encourage the Province and Federal government to provide funding tools to support the development and promotion to facilitate active transportation as part of active and healthy lifestyles.